Stefal/rtkbase/README.md

 ## Advanced:
 + Aerial images:
-The default map background is OpenStreetMap, but you can switch to an aerial layer if you have a Maptiler key.
+The default map background is OpenStreetMap, but you can switch to a worldwide aerial layer if you have a Maptiler key.
 To enable this layer, create a free account on [Maptiler](https://www.maptiler.com/), create a key and add it to `settings.conf` inside the `[general]` section:
 `maptiler_key=your_key`
 + Receiver options: str2str accept some receiver dependent options.
 If you use a U-Blox, the `-TADJ=1` parameter is recommended as a workaround to non-rounded second values in Rtcm and Ntrip outputs.
 You can enter this parameter inside the settings forms.
 More informations [here](https://rtklibexplorer.wordpress.com/2017/02/01/a-fix-for-the-rtcm-time-tag-issue/) and [here](https://github.com/Stefal/rtkbase/issues/80).